swyxio/swyxdotio/content/writing/learn-in-public/learn-in-public.md

 "With so many junior devs out there, why will they help _me_?", you ask.

-Because you learn in public.
-By teaching you they teach many.
+**Because you learn in public.** By teaching you, they teach many.
 You amplify them.
 You have one thing they don't: a beginner's mind.
 You see how this works?

 At some point people will start asking you for help because of all the stuff you put out.
 80% of developers are "dark", they dont write or speak or participate in public tech discourse.
 But you do.
 You must be an expert, right?
 Don't tell them you aren't.
 Answer best as you can, and when you're stuck or wrong pass it up to your mentors.